jmeneghini/MIDSX/README.md

 ## Description
 MIDSX is a code system for simulating the propagation of X-rays through a medium.
 Using [EPDL](https://www-nds.iaea.org/epics/) and [NIST](https://www.nist.gov/pml/x-ray-mass-attenuation-coefficients) datasets, it samples photon free paths and interactions to propagate photons through a computational domain of specified dimensions and geometries.
 Geometries/bodies are defined using the [NIfTI-1 Data Format](https://nifti.nimh.nih.gov/nifti-1), which are specified in JSON files.
 To extract results from a simulation, both Volume and Surface tallies with specifiable measurable quantities and geometries are available, along with derived quantities, such as air kerma for HVL measurements.
-The following project is a **WIP**, so documentation is currently not available, but it is in the works.

 ## Getting Started